MSAT Program Curriculum & Sequence

 Students will continue to integrate and translate knowledge and skills learned in the classroom and laboratory to the clinical setting under the supervision of a preceptor.
 Students must complete 10- 15 clinical education hours per week during this experience.

-MSAT-630: Advanced Functional Rehabilitation (4 Hours)
+MSAT-630: Advanced Functional Rehabilitation and Return-to-Activity Decision-Making (4 Hours)

 This course integrates upper and lower extremity movements with core and lumbopelvic region neuromuscular function.
 Primary, secondary, and tertiary injury prevention techniques will be developed through the translation of simple functional movements to sport and activity-specific performance to improve whole body postural alignment, dynamic joint stability, and neuromuscular control.
 Students will apply these concepts to develop sport and activity-specific criteria for safely returning active individuals to sport, recreational activities and vocations.